Discover global hiring strategies from leading recruitment platforms

 Employment Contract

 Employees working in business organizations in Malta receive a contract in written form.
 This written contract highlights all the fundamental working conditions of the employee.
 Some basic information added in this contract includes working hours, remuneration, overtime, leaves, holiday entitlement, and many more.
 The employer provides this contract to the employee within one month of joining.
+Continuous employment with the employer influences the statutory notice period required for termination of an indefinite-term contract.

 However, the type of employment contracts in Malta differ and largely depend on the organization.
 The various types of employment contracts according to the labor code in Malta include: